dotnet/docfx/docs/designs/output.md

     | `site-path` | dotnet/01ddf122/api/thumbnail.png |
     | `output-path` | dotnet/01ddf122/api/thumbnail.png |

 > Note: For static page versioning, the ideal output path should use the human readable `moniker` instead of monikerHash, but that require coping the same content to different output folder of each version.
-For the time been, the static output is only for generating PDF, the URL does not appear in PDF now, so we can still use the monikerHash.
+For the time being, the static output is only for generating PDF, the URL does not appear in PDF now, so we can still use the monikerHash.

 ## System Generated Outputs